angelotrabuco2013/7.0/docs/README.md

 *  `evasi0n7-14` are the original unpatched files.
 *  `evasi0n7-16` are the patched files, re-patched to this repository.
 *  `evasi0n7-20` are patched files, requiring a local server set up.

+## Details
+**evasi0n7** is a jailbreak program from the evad3rs.
+It performs an untethered jailbreak for all devices on iOS 7.0 through 7.1 beta 3, except the Apple TV.
+It was initially released on 22 December 2013, and became subject to controversy and criticism/backlash.
+On 28 December 2013, the Cydia package went live to saurik's repo.

+## *Supported Devices*
+The only unsupported devices are those of the Apple TV family.
+All other devices capable of running iOS 7 are supported.

+### Apple TV's

+* evasi0n7 is not capable of jailbreaking the Apple TV's.
+According to nitoTV, in his "Why isn't the Apple TV 3 jailbroken?"
+WWJC 2014 talk (<a href="https://www.youtube.com/watch?v=gaan3m8tt-c&t=15m35s&list=PLznXKK7IvpwdqQ6WZIS68yZymkGYYHNO4">video</a>), evasi0n7 would have been able to jailbreak the Apple TV (2nd generation) but was never updated to properly support it.

+## Pre-patched versions

+### evasi0n7-14

+The original (not patched) evasi0n7 (version 1.0.7), which required a plist at http://evasi0n.com/apple-ipa-info.plist to exist (but that link is dead now).
+Useful for diff-checking, or just making sure the hashes are what they're supposed to be.
+Exactly the same as extracted from https://web.archive.org/web/20201017172130if_/https://evasiondownload.us/downloads/evasi0n7-win-1.0.7.zip and https://web.archive.org/web/20160627202955if_/http://evasiondownload.us/downloads/evasi0n7-mac-1.0.7.dmg (confirmed hashes against https://www.theiphonewiki.com/wiki/Evasi0n7)

+### evasi0n7-16

+Patched in 2016 by [Reddit user u/spockers](https://www.reddit.com/r/sauriksbeard/comments/62nknk/evasi0n7_fix_for_cannot_retrieve_package_from_the/).
+However, the patching URLs at http://sauriksbeard.com are now also dead!
+Consequently, the files have been posted here and re-patched to GitHub instead.
+This one requires the plist at https://uint2048.github.io/7.0/16.plist.

+`WWDC16.ipa` was downloaded from: https://web.archive.org/web/20160130010626if_/http://sauriksbeard.com/WWDC.ipa

+### evasi0n7-20

+Patched in 2020 by yours truly with a plist authored by [Reddit user u/Whistler_V6T](https://www.reddit.com/r/LegacyJailbreak/comments/ifmlpx/tutorial_how_to_jailbreak_ios_70x_with_evasi0n7/)!
+If you're worried this URL business will happen again, now you don't need to!
+This patch changes the URL to http://localhost/evasi0n-ipa-info.plist (so you'll need to download `18.plist` and rename it, and `WWDC16.ipa` and rename it to `WWDC.ipa`).

+You can use a Python one-liner such as `sudo python3 -m http.server 80` or a program such as WAMP or MAMP to set up a local server.
+There are undoubtedly numerous methods to do this, but setting up a local server is outside of the scope of this repository.

 ## Research and patching [^1]
 ### Mach-O